-Report on Outlook, Risks and Opportunities Risks and Opportunities Great importance is attached to the protection of the confidentiality, integrity and availability of business financial is information as well as employee and customer data, for instance as a result of unauthorised access or misues.
-Data security is an integral component of all business processes and is aligned with the International rencies, the Standard ISO/IEC 27001.
-As part of risk management, tunities.
-A information security, data protection and IT risks are systematically documented, allocated appropriate (particular measures by the departments concerned and continuously monitored with regard to threat level and risk are used to mitigation.
-Regular analyses and controls as well as If currency associated ate level of security.
-Despite continuous testing and the two-yee integrates and the two-yee integrates and continuous testing and the two-yee integrates and the two-yee in ness processes and is aligned with the International Standard ISO/IEC 27001.
+Great importance is attached to the protection of the confidentiality, integrity and availability of business information as well as employee and customer data, for instance as a result of unauthorised access or misuse.
+Data security is an integral component of all business processes and is aligned with the International Standard ISO/IEC 27001.
 As part of risk management, information security, data protection and IT risks are systematically documented, allocated appropriate measures by the departments concerned and continuously monitored with regard to threat level and risk mitigation.
 Regular analyses and controls as well as rigorous security management ensure an appropriate level of security.
 Despite continuous testing and preventative security measures, it is impossible to eliminate risks completely in this area.
 All employees are required to treat with care information such as confidential business, customer and employee data, to use information systems securely and to handle risks with transparency.
 Group-wide requirements are documented in a comprehensive set of principles, guidelines and instructions, such as, for example, the Privacy Corporate Rules for handling personal data.
 Regular communication and awareness-raising measures create a high level of security and risk awareness.
 With regard to cooperation agreements and business partnerships, the BMW Group protects its intellectual property as well as customer and employee data through clear instructions on information security and data protection and the use of information technology.
 Information pertaining to key areas of expertise as well as sensitive personal data are subject to particularly stringent security measures.
 Technical data protection incorporates industry-wide standards and good practices.
 Responsibility for information security and data protection lies for each Group entity with the Board of Management or relevant management team.